MyGodIsHe/pytest-neo/README.rst

    $ pip install pytest-neo

-Then run your tests with:
+Then run your tests with (or verbose mode with a different visualization):

 ::

-   $ py.test
+   $ pytest

 If you would like to run tests without pytest-neo, use:

 ::

-   $ py.test -p no:neo
+   $ pytest -p no:neo

 .. _py.test: http://pytest.org